-Section 2: Command Meta Language (CML) Introduction 6h1 This section describes the Command Meta Language (CML).
-CML allows the specification of the user interface to commands.
-The CML program (the grammar) may call L10 procedures of a certain type (described in the next section).
-The programs written in CML are similar in structure to L10 programs.
-Typically, a CML and an L10 program are used in unison as a user attachable subsystem.
-A more technical presentation of CML may be found in <20438.>.
-6 b 1 a Program Structure 6h2 The basic CML program structure is much like that of L10 programs.
-The program begins with a "FILE" statement (as does an L10 program) of the form: 6b2a FILE name where name is the name of the program code (in lowercase letters and numbers, beginning with a letter); it must be a unique symbol, different from the FILE name of the L10 code file.
-The program ends with the statement (like L10): 6626 FINISH Within the program, one may have a series (in any order) of declarations, rules, and subsystems.
-6b2c As in L10, all variables used in the program must be declared somewhere in the system.
+where name is the name of the program code (in Lowercase letters and numbers, beginning with a letter); it must be a unique symbol, different from the FILE name of the L10 code file.

+The program ends with the statement (Like L10): FINISH

+Within the program, one may have a series (in any order) of declarations, rules, and subsystems.

+As in L10, all variables used in the program must be declared somewhere in the system.
 Other values and attributes must also be declared in CML.
-Rules are defined sequences of the CML elements described below.
-Rule names can be placed anywhere in a CML command specification.
-When a rule is called within a command, it is almost as if the CML elements represented by that rule were inserted at that point in the command.
+Rules are defined sequences of the CML elements described Rule names can be placed anywhere in a CML command below. specification.
+When a rule is called within a command, it is almost as if the CML elements represented by that rule. were inserted at that point in the command.
 This allows the definition of general interactions that may be of use in a number of commands or points in a command.
-Each program usually represents one or more subsystems.
-A subsystem may include one or more commands.
+Each program usually represents one or more subsystems. subsystem may include one or more commands.
 Each command is a rule itself.
 It may optionally include rules to be performed upon entering or leaving the subsystem.
 (One enters a subsystem with the Goto or Execute commands, and leaves with the Quit command.)
 A subsystem may also include general rules defined throughout the subsystem.

 Each of these parts of the CML program will be described independently.
-The CML elements
+The CML elements which make up rules will also be described.

+Subsystems

-Subsystems A CML program holds declarations, general rules which apply throughout the program, and subsystems (usually only one).
+A CML program holds declarations, general rules which apply throughout the program, and subsystems (usually only one).
+The Subsystem begins with a statement of the form: